gdalessi/data-based_multiphase/README.md

 IMPORTANT:
 For the script to work, the following dependencies must be satisfied:

-i)   scikit-optimize: it is needed for the optimization part (please refer to: https://scikit-optimize.github.io/stable/);
+i)   scikit-optimize: it is needed for the optimization part (for installation please refer to: https://scikit-optimize.github.io/stable/);

-ii)  OpenMORe: it is needed for data processing (please refer to: (https://github.com/gdalessi/OpenMORe);
+ii)  OpenMORe: it is needed for data processing (for installation please refer to: (https://github.com/gdalessi/OpenMORe);

-iii) LaTeX: it is needed for plots' labels (please refer to: https://www.latex-project.org);
+iii) LaTeX: it is needed for plots' labels (for installation please refer to: https://www.latex-project.org);

-iv)  Matplotlib: it is needed for plotting (please refer to: https://matplotlib.org).
+iv)  Matplotlib: it is needed for plotting (for installation please refer to: https://matplotlib.org);

+v) scikit-learn: it is needed for some utility functions (for installation please refer to: https://scikit-learn.org).
 ```diff
 +******* UPDATE 1 - July 2022 *******
 ```